spaackle/osrs-basic-botting/README.md

 2. Line 12 - Replace UsernameHere with your username

 Then, all you need to do is run server.py, then run miner.py.

+# Fighter.py

+This script simply fights cows and eats lobsters when low.
+Works but it's messy, will likely rewrite this soon.

+For this you'll need the following Runelite plugins - Object Marker, Health Notifications

+1. Use Object Markers to mark the cows in Pure Red (Red - 255, Green - 0, Blue - 0)

+2. In Health Notifications, set the Hitpoint Threshold to whatever you think is best (for leveling combat on new accounts and fighting cows, I set this to 4).
+Also, set the Overlay Color to Pure Blue (Red - 0, Green - 0, Blue - 255), and check Disable Notification.

+Then, run the script.